williamcfrancis/Machine-Learning-for-EEG-Prosthetic-Arm-Control/README.md

 The EEG data from three different electrodes are visualized below:
 ![image](https://user-images.githubusercontent.com/38180831/207249694-3473e787-21cb-4db4-987c-2d6e6ab7ce94.png)

+## Run
+1. Open Grasp-and-lift-ml.ipynb using Google colab, Jupyter Notebook or other supporting ipynb editor.
+2. Download the data and load it
+3. Run the cells sequentially

 ## Model Performances
 The following table compares the area under the Receiver operating characteristic (ROC) curve on the train and test dataset.
 ![image](https://user-images.githubusercontent.com/38180831/207251070-329e5aa7-1473-4491-90b8-9129844e0649.png)